 Bay of Mars is a multimedia testing ground.
 An experimental landscape in its origins, the name is borrowed from a plain, and now extinct location.
 Bay of Mars migrates to likewise and otherwise friendly environments—online, and in the form of spaces, sets, exhibitions, periodicals, time-based work, unique items, and occasional events.
 Marking a broad field of contributors and collaborations, Bay of Mars connects the studio practice SdMKLm with Urban States for research, Correspondents for all printed matter and, most recently, XRX for testing, production, and outfitting.

-Karen Lohrmann is coauthor of Update: All Possible Worlds , How We Spent It , and Waiting Land , the editor of Midsize America , and the edition Correspondents [2009—ongoing], and coeditor of the essay collection Clear Skies with Patches of Grey .
+PUBLICATIONS Karen Lohrmann is coauthor of Update: All Possible Worlds , How We Spent It , and Waiting Land , the editor of Midsize America , and the edition Correspondents [2009—ongoing], and coeditor of the essay collection Clear Skies with Patches of Grey .
 Her writings include essays, reviews, and retrospective scripts—a form of writing derived from the diversity of her practices.
 She occasionally also authors or edits zines, posters and other unlimited printed matter.
+She currently works on a collection of essays on ways of practicing.

-Trained in architecture, art history, and scenic design at Aachen University, ETH Zurich, Zurich University of the Arts, and TU Berlin, she combines these fields in her classes.
-She is faculty at SCI-Arc and coordinator of the MS in Design of Cities postgraduate program.
+ACADEMIC Trained in architecture, art history, and scenic design at Aachen University, ETH Zurich, Zurich University of the Arts, and TU Berlin, she combines these fields in her classes.
+A frequent guest to art, design and architecture institutions internationally, she is faculty at SCI-Arc and coordinator of the MS in Design of Cities postgraduate program.
 Prior to joining SCI-Arc, she taught at TU Berlin, UCLA AUD, Harvard GSD, and the University of Innsbruck.